EduardoNeville/ELK_Implementation/notes.md

 # ElasticSearch & OpenSearch

-While they are very useful.
-Their true power comes when the data is structured.

-Think about network logs, structured databases, etc...

-In the case of unstructured data like a PDF or a Powerpoint.
-It might struggle.

-That is why using LlamaIndex to process the PDF's / Powerpoints into structured data would be very useful because the Vector Database that is created can then be searched using OpenSearch or ElasticSearch.
+Structuring the PDFs and the data itself can be very useful as they can then be searched through.

-The Vector Database can have information about all elements that have been used or talked about.
-Using ontologies or plain PDF to Text storage methods, this removes the unstructured nature of PDFs and organized in a way that we can leverage the utility of ElasticSearch or OpenSearch.
+The steps we would have to take are of indexing the data properly for ElasticSearch/OpenSearch to work and then use tools like nucleo and pdfviewers to display the information.
+The link with confluence is very strong and can be used to develop a deeper understanding of who is working on what?
+What have they done?
+What files have been used or edited, etc...